 Will the number of prisoners at Waikeria increase with the building of the new facility?

-The total number of prisoners at Waikeria Prison is unlikely to increase substantially as a result of the new facility opening in 2022.
+The total number of prisoners at Waikeria Prison is unlikely to increase substantially as a result of the new facility becoming operational in 2023.

 Corrections has announced its intention to close a number of older accommodation units at the prison.
 As a result, the opening of the new facility will result in only a modest net increase in capacity at Waikeria Prison.